chsiva/Docker/README.md

 # What you did with docker?

     1. Involved in using of Docker to build images using maven and Experienced in deploying Micro Services to App Servers using Jenlins pipelines.
-    2. Used Jenkins and pipelines to drive all micro services builds out to the Docker-registry and then deployed to Kubernetes, Created Pods and managed using            Kubernetes.
+    2. Used Jenkins and pipelines to drive all micro services builds out to the Docker-registry and then deployed to Kubernetes Clusters.
-    3. Initiated Microservices application through Docker and Kubernetes cluster formation for scalability of the application.
-Deployed Microservices with Ansible          Playbook in Docker containers
-    4. Automated Compute Engine and Docker Image Builds with Jenkins and Kubernetes, created private cloud using Kubernetes that supports DEV, TEST and PROD                environments.
-    5. Worked on Integrating Docker container-based test infrastructure to Jenkins CI test flow and set up build environment integrating with Git and JIRA to              trigger builds using WebHooks and Slave Machines.
     6. Extensively worked on Docker containers by deploying and maintaining production environment using AWS EC2 instances.
-Worked on infrastructure with Docker            containerization using docker weave.
-    7. Automated the installation of Kubernetes single node environment on a Jenkins slave node using Kubeadm setup scripts.
-Implemented a Continuous Delivery (CD)        pipeline with Docker, Jenkins and GitHub and AWS AMI's.
-    8. Used Kubernetes to deploy scale, load balance and manage Docker containers with multiple namespace ids.

 # Docker issues?
     Pod killed with out of memory,